Lois Murphy’s Soon won the 2017 Aurealis Award for Best Horror Novel. Read on for our full review.

 About the Author, Lois Murphy

 Lois Murphy has travelled widely, most recently spending six years exploring Australia in a homemade 4WD truck, working mainly in small or remote towns, before settling in Darwin for a number of years.
 She has won a handful of prizes for her writing, including the Northern Territory Literary Award and the Sisters in Crime Best New Talent Prize.
 The majority of Soon, her first novel, was written while living in a caravan park in Carnarvon.
 Lois currently lives in Melbourne, Victoria.
+Check out her website.

 * My receiving a copy from the publisher for review purposes did not impact the expression of my honest opinions in the review above.